John C. Martin (businessman): Awards

 In 2008 Martin became a member of the National Academy of Engineering, "for the invention, development, and commercialization of anti-viral medicines, especially treatments for HIV/AIDS."

 The 2014 Lifetime Achievement Award for Public Service was presented to John Martin by the Institute of Human Virology at the University of Maryland School of Medicine, for his work on the development of anti-HIV medications and on AIDS prevention through Pre-exposure prophylaxis.

 In 2015 Martin was named by investment firm Morningstar as best CEO.
 During his tenure as CEO since 1996, Gilead shares rose 100-fold, and the stock posted a 157% gain just from 2013 to 2015.

 In 2017, Martin was chosen to receive the Biotechnology Heritage Award from the Biotechnology Innovation Organization (BIO, formerly the Biotechnology Industry Organization) and the Chemical Heritage Foundation.

+In 2019 Martin received the NAS Award for Chemistry in Service to Society for his tireless contributions to human health, including treatments for HIV/AIDS.

 Personal life

 Martin was divorced.
-He died on March 30, 2021 at a hospital in Palo Alto, California from head injuries sustained after a fall.
+He died on March 30, 2021, at a hospital in Palo Alto, California, from head injuries sustained after a fall.

+In April 2021 Forbes ranked Martin to be worth $1.1B.